zype/zype.github.io/api_docs/consumers.md

 Parameter | Function | Type
 --------- | -------- | ----
-id | ID of the consumer to update.
-Example: 540731274c616e047a000000. | String consumer[email] | The consumer's email address. (must be unique) | String consumer[password] | The password for the consumer.
-The password is used for consumer authentication. | String consumer[name] | The name of the consumer. | String consumer[sex] | The gender of the consumer. | String consumer[birthday] | The birthday of the consumer, | String consumer[updates] | Boolean field to store if the consumer has agreed to receive updates. | Boolean consumer[terms] | Boolean field to store if the consumer has agreed to terms and conditions. | Boolean consumer[password_token] | The password token to use during password reset workflows. | String consumer[remember_token] | The password token to use during remember login workflows. | String
+id | ID of the record to update.
+Example: 540731274c616e047a000000 | String consumer[email] | The consumer's email address (must be unique) | String consumer[password] | The password for the consumer.
+The password is used for consumer authentication | String consumer[name] | The name of the consumer | String consumer[sex] | The gender of the consumer | String consumer[birthday] | The birthday of the consumer, | String consumer[updates] | Boolean field to store if the consumer has agreed to receive updates | Boolean consumer[terms] | Boolean field to store if the consumer has agreed to terms and conditions | Boolean consumer[password_token] | The password token to use during password reset workflows | String consumer[remember_token] | The password token to use during remember login workflows | String

 ###Delete a Consumer
 <pre><b>DELETE</b> https://api.zype.com/consumers/[id]